nasa/Kamodo/README.md

 # About this repo

-This is a fork of `ccmc/rebeccaringuette`.
-The goal is to fully kamodofied containers so that they are ready for production.
+This repo includes kamodo-core as a submodule, which includes core functionality and default plotting options.
+This CCMC repository contains model and data output readers as well as extra functionality such as satellite flythrough.

-Eventually, this repo will include kamodo-core as a submodule, in order to keep it consistent with ongoing improvements to the kamodo-core.
+See the file Kamodo_CCMC_InstallationInstructions.md for detailed setup steps.

 # Kamodo